mutonipatience877/-Wed_28376_Patience_Internership_Job_And_Placement_DB/README.md

 ![PDB](/Phase4/PDB%20Creation.png)

-By creating p[luggable databse it allows as to create and modify the all tables and other things that requires to have PDB like sql developer connections.
+By creating pluggable databse it allows as to create and modify the all tables and other things that requires to have PDB like sql developer connections.

 ![Logical ER Model](/Phase3/logical_model.png)